avrcoelho/react-credit-card-flipping/README.md

-# React Credit Card With Flip
+# React Credit Card with Flip

 Credit card with flip to ReactJS